breakdance/breakdance/.github/contributing.md

 - **Investigate the issue**:
 - **Check the readme** - oftentimes you will find notes about creating issues, and where to go depending on the type of issue.
 - Create the issue in the appropriate repository.
+- Don't create issues for help with implementation.
+It's much better for discoverability, SEO, and semantics (to keep the issue tracker focused on bugs and feature requests) to ask implementation-related questions on [stackoverflow.com][so]

 ### Creating an issue